 As your Family GPs we care about your family members even before they arrive.

-Nutrition during pregnancy: Whilst the baby is growing in the womb, his or her organs are developing rapidly.
+Nutrition during pregnancy is vital as whilst the baby is growing in the womb, his or her organs are developing rapidly.

-Did you know that poor nutrition during pregnancy can not only permanently affect your child, but the child’s children – i.e. your grandchildren?
+It’s amazing to think that poor nutrition during pregnancy can not only affect your child, but the child’s children – i.e. your grandchildren.

 What diseases can be influenced by nutrition during pregnancy?